 The patient will scroll down their feed looking at things their friends have posted.
 The goal is to get them to stop scrolling when they see your ad.

-Images, text, and data analysis, are at the heart of Facebook ads performance.
+Remember, the first line of the text must make the patient want to read the next line, ad infinitum.
+Images, text, and data analysis, are at the heart of Facebook ad performance.
 The target audience must be identified.
 The ads must stand out and entice the patient to click the ad.

 Consider your practice’s unique selling points

 Do you have longer opening hours?
 Do you offer free consultations or payment plans?
 Is there something special about the treatments you offer?

 Consider the target audience for each treatment

 Facebook enables advertisers to target patients with a wide range of options.
-Ranging from household income, to people who have visited your website (remarketing), and even Lookalike audiences of people who share the same attributes as your exisiting patients (Facebook will generate this audience if you upload the data of the group that you want to emulate).
+Ranging from household income, to people who have visited your website (remarketing), and even lookalike audiences of people who share the same attributes as your exisiting patients (Facebook will generate this audience if you upload the data of the group that you want to emulate).

-Generally speaking, targeting by Interests is very broad and an individual’s association with an Interest can be very light.
-A good way to refine audiences is to use the 'Narrow Audience' feature so that you can target only patients that match all the entered criteria.
+Generally speaking, targeting by interests is broad and an individual’s association with an interest can be light.
+A good way to refine audiences is to use the Narrow Audience feature, so you can target only patients that match all the entered criteria.
 This will make the target audience smaller, but more refined.

-The most important thing is to target different audiences in each ad set so you can track which ones are performing best.
+The most important thing is to target different audiences in each ad set, so you can track which ones are performing best.

 Consider the places where your ad is shown

 You can choose to show your ads on desktop computers, mobile phones, Instagram, in the Facebook news feed, on the right side of Facebook, in the Audience Network, and more.

 For example, if you are using video, then you may find you can get a lot of exposure for a low cost via the Audience Network.
-It is important to track the results so you know if the lower cost clicks are actually of any value, are they leading to more enquiries?
+It is important to track the results so you know if the lower cost clicks are actually of any value.
+Are they leading to more enquiries?

 Create a second version of each ad

 This means that Facebook will show one ad to visitor A and the other ad to visitor B. Facebook will then track which ad is getting the most clicks, and then show only the best performing ad.

-Analyse click-through-rates, conversion rates, and booked treatments
+Analyse your click-through-rates (CTR), conversion rates and booked treatments

-In the top right corner above each table you can choose different columns of performance data from the "Performance" drop down list.
-You can also choose to breakdown the performance by delivery, action, and time, using the "Breakdown" drop down list, this data will then appear under each row.
+In the top right corner above each table, you can choose different columns of performance data from the Performance drop-down list.
+You can also choose to breakdown the performance by delivery, action and time, using the Breakdown drop-down list and this data will then appear under each row.

 - Then compare the CTRs for the time period selected.
-The longer the time persion the more data you will have to look at.
-To make good decisions you should make sure the ad or ad set with the winning CTR has a high statistical significance, ideally over 90%, you can use a free online tool to check.
+The longer the time, the more data you will have to look at.
+To make good decisions you should make sure the ad or ad set with the winning CTR has a high statistical significance, ideally over 90 percent, you can use a free online tool to check.

-Also look at the conversion rate of the ad sets and ads.
+- Also look at the conversion rate of the ad sets and ads.
 This is possible if you are using conversion tracking.
 Different audiences (ad sets) and ads will have different conversion rates.

-Ideally you should be tracking the conversion rate of patient enquiries to treatment bookings.
-And also the return on investment percentage of the ad spend to the treatment value.
+Ideally, you should be tracking the conversion rate of patient enquiries to treatment bookings and the percentage of the ad spend to the treatment value.
 Analysing this data will enable you to focus your budget on the campaigns that are bringing you the best returns.